energietransitie/twomes-p1-gateway-hardware/README.md

 * Marco Winkelman · [@MarcoW71](https://github.com/MarcoW71)

 We use and gratefully acknowlegde the efforts of the makers of the following designs:
-* [KiCad Libraries](https://kicad.github.io/), by the KiCad Development Team, licensed under [adapted version of the CC-BY-SA 4.0 License](https://www.kicad.org/libraries/license/)
+* [KiCad Libraries](https://kicad.github.io/), by the KiCad Development Team, licensed under [an adapted version of the CC-BY-SA 4.0 License](https://www.kicad.org/libraries/license/)